philipperemy/Idealwine-wine-prices/README.md

-# Retrieve wine prices from Idealwine.com (python)
+# Price Scraper Tool - Idealwine.com (python)

-Simple tool to retrieve average prices from daily wine auctions
+*Ready to use tool to retrieve average prices from daily wine auctions.*

 ## Get Started